-In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958), to clarify and improve the scope and the accounting guidance for contributions received and made.
+Recent accounting standards - In June 2018 the FASB issued ASU 2018-08, Not-for-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958), to clarify and improve the scope and the accounting guidance for contributions received and made.
 The amendments should assist entities in evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 968, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance, and also in determining whether a contribution is conditional.
-For transactions in which an entity serves as a resource recipient, the entity should apply the amendments in this update on contributions received to annual periods beginning after December 15, 2019.
-For transactions in which an entity serves as a resource provider, the entity should apply the amendments in this update to annual periods beginning after December 15, 2019, and interim periods within annual periods beginning after December 15, 2020.
+For transactions in which an entity serves as a resource recipient, the entity should apply the amendments in this update on contributions received to annual periods beginning after December 15, 2019, and interim periods within annual periods beginning after December 15, 2019, and interim periods within annual periods beginning after December 15, 2020.